mdn/webextensions-examples/README.md

 # webextensions-examples
-Example Firefox add-ons created using the WebExtensions API
+Example Firefox add-ons created using the WebExtensions API.

+This repository contains 2 examples:

+* beastify: an example to accompany a [https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Walkthrough](walkthrough tutorial on MDN).
+Please note that at the moment, this example doesn't work in Firefox due to some bugs, so the manifest.json does not include the "applications" key.
+When the relevant Firefox bugs are fixed, I'll add the "applications" key so it installs in Firefox.

+* borderify: a really, really simple WebExtension.